IntegrCiTy/dblayer/README.md

 However, when writing the setup to the database, the association of parameter `c` with the corresponding table attribute is stored persistently.
 Furthermore, **when reading this stored co-simulation setup from the database** (using class `DBReader`), the **association is automatically resolved**.
 This means that parameter `c` in the resulting co-simulation setup would have the corresponding numerical value and the setup would be **valid to deploy an actual co-simulation**.

+## Extended example

+An extended example for using package DBLayer can be found in subdirectory `examples`.